How Much It Costs to Repair Damaged Car Paint

 The more extreme or deep the paint damage is, the more you can expect to have to pay to repair it.
 There are a few things that auto body shops consider when fixing the paint on your car:

-2. The color: Like it or not, the color of your car can affect its repair costs.
-For example, Shuffstall says pearl paint requires an extra step in paint mixing, which can add more to the overall cost.
-Additionally, if your car is a luxury brand like a BMW or a Mercedes-Benz, the paint job will likely cost more.
-That’s because many of the colors that cost more from the factory have added metallic flake or a pearl finish that makes them more costly to produce, and more difficult to apply.
+Additionally, if your car is a luxury brand, the paint job will likely cut into your budget more deeply.
+That’s because many of the colors that cost more from the factory have added metallic flakes or a pearl finish that makes them more costly to produce, and more difficult to apply.

-In some cases, even for non-luxury models, some colors are so specialized that they can only be found at the manufacturer.
+The color of your car can affect its repair costs.
+We’ve already seen how this applies to luxury cars, but it can even apply to non-luxury models.
+Some colors are so specialized that they can only be found at the manufacturer.
 That means that the cost of the raw materials to make your car look great again will be higher.

-4. The damage: A light scratch is vastly different from dents and serious body damage.
-Where the damage is on the car matters, too.
+A light scratch is vastly different from dents and serious body damage.
 A little scratch could take as little as a couple of hours to repair.
 A big scratch could be half a day.
 Major damage could keep you out of your car for weeks.
 Special paint or fixes may mean a higher price tag when it comes time to pay.

 There are different depths of paint damage to consider, too.
 Some scratches only go through the very top level of the clear coat, while others go all the way down to the metal.
 The depth of the scratch determines how much work a body shop will need to do to repair it.